-Also known as cotoletta (cutlets), from the French côtelette, this is one of Milano’s oldest traditional dishes, although the Austrians also claim to have created it with their Wienerschnitzel (which actually comes from the haunch instead of the sirloin).
+Also known as cotoletta (cutlets), from the French côtelette, this is one of Milano’s oldest traditional dishes, although Austrians also claim to have created it with their Wienerschnitzel (which is actually haunch instead of sirloin).

-It is mentioned as lumbulus cum panitio, or breaded veal loins, in a document from the year 1148 preserved in the Basilica of Sant’Ambrogio.
+It is mentioned as lumbulus cum panitio, or breaded veal loin, in a document from the year 1148 preserved in the Sant’Ambrogio Basilica.

-Its preparation calls for the veal chop to be tenderized (although not too much – it should not be thinner than the bone), then covered in breadcrumbs after being dipped in beaten eggs which help the breadcrumbs to stick well.
+Its preparation requires for the veal chop to be tenderized (although not too much – it should not be thinner than the bone), then covered in breadcrumbs after being dipped in beaten eggs, which helps the breadcrumbs to stick properly.
 Finally, it is cooked in a pan using melted, clarified butter.

-For purists, there are some very strict rules: only the first six cutlets from milk-fed veal sirloin are considered suitable for this recipe as they are neither too fatty nor too lean and the most basic elementary requirement for a true cotoletta alla milanese is that it must include the bone.
+For purists, there are some very strict rules: only the first six cutlets from milk-fed veal sirloin are considered suitable for this recipe as they are neither too fatty nor too lean and the primary requirement for a true cotoletta alla milanese is for it to include the bone.

-There is some rivalry between Milano and Austria over the origins of the “cotoletta”, however, it is almost certain that the recipe became known by the Austrians during their occupation in Lombardy and Veneto.
-A letter from Radetzki to the emperor Franz Joseph seems to confirm this.
-He describes the recipe of a certain “cotoletta” so that the sovereign may also try such a delicious and typically Milanese dish.
+As hinted above, there is some rivalry between Milano and Austria over the origins of cotoletta.
+However, it is almost certain that the Austrians came across the recipe during their occupation of Lombardy and Veneto.
+A letter from Austrian commander Radetzki to the emperor Franz Joseph seems to confirm this.
+He describes the recipe of a certain cotoletta so that the sovereign may taste such a delicious Milanese dish as well.

 - 4 veal cutlets, cut as thick as the bone, preferably loin